pollsposition/models/popularity/hmm-popularity.md

 - Estimate `month_effect` with a GRW too?
 This could be easier for the model to first estimate the temporal dependency only for month, and then do that for each month and president.

 - Try a GP for the temporal dependency?
 This would estimate the _covariation_ between months for free, and also GPs tend to behave better than GRW.

+- We do not include time correlations in the model, but it is obvious that there is a *dynamic* in the popularity and the popularity at time $t$ also depends on the popularity at times before the previous months; we could add time correlations.

 ```python
 %load_ext watermark